This post may contain affiliate links. Please read our disclosure policy.

 • Flour: Any flour can be used to thicken the sauce.
 Alternatively, you can use cornstarch.

-• Milk: we used skimmed milk, but any other milk would work.
+• Milk: I used skimmed milk, but any other milk would work.

 • Storing: Store leftovers in an airtight container in the fridge for up to 3 days.